stellar/soroban-quest/quests/3-reverse-engineer/README.md

   you get a handle on what's happening inside of Soroban.
 (Hint: Starting around [23:14][twitch] is a _really_ useful discussion about decoding the XDR values into something a little more user-friendly.)
-- Developers can also use the Soroban-RPC interface to interact with futurenet and get current state data.
-[The existing API docs][soroban-rpc] are still a work in progress, but contain some _very_ helpful information about how Soroban contract invocations actually happen.
+- Developers can also use the Stellar-RPC interface to interact with futurenet and get current state data.
+[The existing API docs][stellar-rpc] are still a work in progress, but contain some _very_ helpful information about how Soroban contract invocations actually happen.
-- Some basic information about the usage of the `soroban` CLI can be found on the [Soroban Docs website][install-soroban].
+- Some basic information about the usage of the `stellar` CLI can be found on the [Stellar Docs website][install-stellar].
 In addition to that page many of the tutorials and examples contain example CLI commands.

 ## Still Stuck?